brvtalcake/FManC/mkdocs/docs/index.md

 # Get started with FManC

+Please note that neither the lib nor the documentation are finished.

 ## Requirements

 1. GCC is required to build the library since the lib uses some of the attributes provided by GCC.